 - Images with image details (max 10); OR

 AKA shares a programmable billboard with PAVED Arts.
 The submission process for the billboard is ongoing.

-Since AKA artist-run and PAVED arts moved into a shared facility at 424 20th Street West in the neighborhood of Riversdale, Saskatoon we have individually programmed numerous projects with artists such as Jo-Anne Balcaen & Jillian McDonald, Martin Beauregard, Cathy Busby, Stephanie Chabot, Joi T. Arcand, Mary Longman and many others.
+Since AKA and PAVED arts moved into a shared facility at 424 20th Street West in the neighbourhood of Riversdale, Saskatoon we have individually programmed numerous projects with artists such as Jo-Anne Balcaen & Jillian McDonald, Martin Beauregard, Cathy Busby, Stephanie Chabot, Joi T. Arcand, Mary Longman and many others.
 This shared billboard space faces one of the busiest corridors in Saskatoon at the scale of 50 feet wide by 14 feet high.
 The space includes a steel grated catwalk and fence, on which we have also mounted independent performances.
 View past programmed billboards here.